Holy Trinity

 Reading Why Reading Matters and What to Do About It | Business Roundtable- It is hoped that your child will automatically choose to read on a daily basis.
 They will be expected to read at home at least four times per week, for a period of 20 minutes.
 Some children may be asked to do reading/SPAG activities that are part of the Lexia Program.

-During Spring 1 we will be exploring the topic of: Evolution and Inheritance.
+During Autumn 1, we will be exploring the topic of: Living Things and Their Habitats.

-When working scientifically, pupils will be able to:
+When working scientifically pupils who are secure will be able to:

 Reciprocal Teaching - An Introduction